Nsustain/nsustain.com/README.md

 are baked inside
 [`mariadb.Dockerfile`](https://github.com/Nsustain/nsustain.com/blob/main/src/docker/mariadb.Dockerfile).

-We baked default configs inside our Docker images such that we can spin up a development server fast without having to go through the process of
+We bake default configs inside our Docker images such that we can spin up a development server fast without having to go through the process of